-- To make the dough: Before your hands get messy, gather all your ingredients, plus a medium bowl, a whisk, a rubber spatula, a rolling pin, a 9-inch (23cm) pie plate (preferably glass), and a bench scraper or offset spatula (or other thin spatula-like thing).
+- To make the dough: Before your hands get messy, gather all your ingredients, plus a medium bowl, a whisk, a rubber spatula, a rolling pin, a 9-inch (23cm) pie plate (preferably glass; aluminum or other metal is also fine—heavy ceramic and stoneware are not recommended), and a bench scraper or offset spatula (or other thin spatula-like thing).
 A ruler and a pair of kitchen shears will help, too.

 - Slide an offset spatula under the dough to loosen it from the counter, then fold each 10-inch (25cm) side toward the middle so the edges meet, then close the packet like a book.
 Fold the book in half, top to bottom, then slice the dough in half horizontally, so you have two roughly equal-sized rectangles of dough.
 (If it’s warmer than 72°F (22°C) in your kitchen, you might want to refrigerate the dough for 15 to 20 minutes before proceeding.)

 - Wrap one portion of dough in plastic wrap and chill it while you get to work on the other one, or freeze for later it if you don’t plan on using it right away.
-Roll the remaining portion out 1/8 to 1/4-inch (3-6mm) thick, into a 14-inch (36cm) round.
+Roll the remaining portion out 1/8-inch (3mm) thick, into a 14-inch (36cm) round.
 Feel for sticky patches on top and underneath as you go, smoothing flour over them if needed.
 Brush off any excess flour, then drape the dough over your 9-inch (23cm) pie pan and lift the edges of the dough to drape the sides down into the corners without stretching the dough.
 Trim the excess to a 1 1/4-inch (3cm) overhang all around, then fold it under and press to seal it well, creating a 3/4-inch (2cm) border.
-Crimp with your fingers or a fork into whatever decorative edge you like.
+If making a single-crust pie, crimp with your fingers or a fork into whatever decorative edge you like.
 Wrap in plastic and refrigerate for at least 2 hours, or overnight.
 Alternatively, the crust can be frozen for up to 3 months and thawed overnight in the fridge before baking.

-- To make a double-crusted pie: Roll the remaining dough as before, or, for a lattice-top pie, roll into a 9 x 15-inch (23cm x 38cm) rectangle.
+- To make a double-crust pie: Roll the remaining dough into a round as before to make your top crust, or, for a lattice-top pie, roll into an 1/8-inch (3mm) thick rectangle that's approximately 9 x 5 inches (23cm x 38cm).
 Transfer the entire sheet, uncut, to a baking sheet.
-Wrap in plastic and refrigerate at least 2 hours and up to overnight.
+Wrap both the bottom crust and top crust well in plastic and refrigerate at least 2 hours and up to overnight.
 Use as directed in your favorite recipe.

 - Set the pie pan on a rimmed baking sheet and bake until the crust is cooked through and lightly browned, about 1 hour (using a glass pan makes it easy to check the underside to make sure it’s nicely browned).
 Remove the crust from oven and carefully lift out the foil with both hands and set aside on a plate until the sugar has fully cooled.
 Cool the crust to room temperature and use within 12 hours.
 Once cool, store the roasted sugar airtight at room temperature.
 To use the other half of the dough if frozen, thaw in the fridge overnight first.